aerian-studios/ignite-typescript-boilerplate/readme.md

 # Ignite TypeScript Boilerplate

-Get up and running with TypeScript React Native development in a
+Get up and running with TypeScript React Native development in moments.

 ## The great taste of Ignite, now in TypeScript